 Unmet Needs for NETs

-There’s a lot of treatments for Neuroendocrine Cancer out there, just not everyone has access to them – therefore an unmet need at the international level.
-Others are earlier diagnosis, access to multi-disciplinary teams (MDT), ability to access quality information at diagnosis and beyond including clinical trials, funding, accurate national registries to improve statistics.
+So, there’s a lot of treatments for many types of Neuroendocrine Cancer out there, just not everyone has access to them – therefore an unmet need at the international level.
+Others are earlier diagnosis, access to multi-disciplinary teams (MDT), ability to access quality information at diagnosis and beyond including clinical trials, funding, accurate national registries to improve statistics and more treatments fot some of the less common types.
 One area where I feel there is a huge unmet need is in the area of patient support following diagnosis.
 Although some countries are more advanced than others in this area, even in the so-called advanced countries, there are huge gaps in provision of long-term support for those living with Neuroendocrine Cancer.
 For example, physicians need to focus more on:

 Late diagnosis.
 People will be dealing from the effects of late diagnosis which has resulted in metastatic disease – and some people will have been fighting misdiagnosed illnesses for years.
 That takes its toll.

 Consequences of Surgery.
 People will have had surgery which in many cases is life changing – various bits of the gut (gastrointestinal tract) are now missing, lungs are now missing – many other locations will have been excised or partly excised.
 These bits of our anatomy were there for a purpose and QoL takes a hit when they are chopped out.

 Inoperable Tumours and Syndromes.
 People will be dealing with remnant and/or inoperable tumours which may or may not be producing an associated NET syndrome (some of the symptoms can be rather debilitating in the worst cases)